 (d) An assessment has been completed as to the risks to which the University may be exposed with the proposed contract and, to the extent possible, steps have been taken to mitigate or manage the identified risks.

-4.10 Any questions regarding the appropriate signing authority or the contract itself should be referred to the University Secretary who has the authority to determine the appropriate signatories and review for the contract.
+4.10 Any questions regarding the appropriate signing authority or the contract itself should be referred to the Office of General Counsel who has the authority to determine the appropriate signatories and review for the contract.